 When your teen finally reaches high school graduation, they’re going to need a solid credit score for their next steps in life: renting an apartment, getting a loan or finding a good deal on insurance.
 For that reason, it’s important that teens build up their credit scores before they move out.

-There are a few ways you can prepare them for this in the years leading up to their graduation.
+There are a few ways you can help your teenager build his or her credit in the years leading up to their graduation.

-Sign Your Teen up for a Debit or Credit Card
+Tip 1: Sign Your Teenager Up for a Debit or Credit Card

 Getting your teen started with their own bank account is a significant step in building their credit score without ditching their safety net.
 A teenager under 18 years old can still sign up for a debit card; they just need a co-signer.